STRIDES/NIHCloudLabAWS/tutorials/README.md

 ## **Genome Wide Association Studies** <a name="GWAS"></a>
 Genome wide association studies, or GWAS, are statistical analyses that look for associations between genomic variants and phenotypic traits.
 - This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud
 ) walks you through running a simple GWAS using EC2.
+The tutorials asks you to select the Ohio region, make sure you change your region to N. Virginia.
 Note that the CFDE page has a few other bioinformatics related tutorials like BLAST and Illumina read simulation.
 We also converted this tutorial to a simplified [notebook version](/tutorials/notebooks/GWAS) if you prefer that format.
 See the SageMaker Notebook instructions on the AWS 101 page for help getting that running.

 ## **Medical Imaging Analysis** <a name="IM"></a>
 Medical imaging analysis requires the analysis of large image files and often requires elastic storage and accelerated computing.